albendz/albendz-code-share/site/content/blog/interviews/coding_problem_solving.md

 ## Preparing for Pair Programming and Take Home Assessments

 Preparing for pair programming interviews requires:
-* Familiarity with the common topics above but not necessarily able to solve tricker leetcode problems
+* Familiarity with the common topics above but not necessarily able to solve tricker Leetcode problems
 * Familiarity with common tools and libraries to build applications in your area of expertise (ex. web application frameworks, testing frameworks, http clients)
 * Strong code design and organization (ex.
 Object-oriented design, functional design, package structure)
 * (Company dependent) A working local development setup that where you can run and test code
-* (Company dependent) A github account and local setup to clone a github repo
+* (Company dependent) A Github account and local setup to clone a Github repo

 My recommendation is to do the first two parts of Leetcode prep - theory review and open book problems - and then locally build and run applications to refresh your skills if you're not actively using them at work.
 The application I usually build is a simple REST service with multiple different APIs, unit tests, and a script that runs multiple GET and POST API calls, similar to an integration test.
 For example, build a product service that allows you to create, update, and search for products with a goal to write a script that calls your